 BIRTH STORY

-Two years later, my second son made an early debut, landing us in the neonatal intensive care unit (NICU).
-He was born at thirty-three weeks and barely three and a half pounds.
-His body was still finishing the work of becoming ready for the world.
+Two years later, my second son made an even earlier debut, ushering us into the neonatal intensive care unit.
+Born at thirty-three weeks, he barely weighed three and a half pounds.
+Our little boy was still getting ready for the world.

 In those early days, he couldn’t coordinate sucking, swallowing, and breathing.
-He was fed through a vein with Total Parenteral Nutrition, individualized and adjusted daily to meet his needs, while his body developed the maturity needed for digestion.
+He was fed through a vein with Total Parenteral Nutrition, individualized and adjusted daily to meet his needs.

-His tiny diapers were changed regularly, diaper rash cream smoothed on each time.
+His tiny diapers were changed often.
+Diaper rash cream smoothed on each time.

 Curious, I picked up the tube and read the label.
 Synthetic preservatives.
 Artificial fragrance.
+Talc.
 Petrolatum.
-Talc.
-These substances, again and again, touched my preemie’s thin, permeable skin.

-The cream wasn’t just a physical exposure.
+That cream wasn’t just a physical exposure.
 It was a philosophical one.
-It asked whether my child’s vitality mattered enough for me to remain awake, discerning, and willing to choose consciously on his behalf.
+It asked whether what was being offered to him was truly for him, or whether I was simply meant to trust that it was.
 I couldn’t unsee what it revealed.

-How readily the “standard” becomes unquestioned.
-How easily we allow habit, protocol, and assumption to think for us.
+How readily the standard goes unquestioned.
+How easily habit, protocol, and assumption begin to think for us.
+How long an industrial-age formulation can remain the default.

-I wanted care that didn't ask his body to work harder than it could.
-I wanted ingredients that belonged to living systems, ones his developing tissue could recognize and use, rather than compounds it had to learn to defend against.
+I wanted care that didn't ask his body to compensate.
+I wanted ingredients that belonged to living systems, materials his developing tissue could recognize and work with, rather than compounds it had to work around or defend against.

 The botanical butters I created transformed how I cared for both my boys' skin.
 They gave me true peace of mind.